-Introducing the eco suit.
-Cut from recycled polyester-blend cloth with canvas and trims that have been consciously chosen for their low impact on the environment.
+Introducing the eco collection.
+Crafted from earth-friendly fabrics like recycled PET polyester and responsibly sourced cotton with trims that have been consciously chosen for their low impact on the environment.

 From lining to thread to buttons to packaging, we’ve selected every element either because it is recycled or because it’s made sustainably (and sometimes it’s both).

-All that, and the eco suit doesn’t compromise on quality.
-Same great handle, same great tailoring, less plastic in landfill.
-In a small, limited-edition run that means we can move towards a more sustainable future while avoiding unnecessary waste.
+All that, and the eco collection doesn’t compromise on quality.
+Same great handles, same great cuts, less plastic in landfill.
+In small, limited-edition runs that mean we can move towards a more sustainable future while avoiding unnecessary waste.

 Every second, a double-decker busload of plastic waste is dumped or burned in developing countries.
 It takes decades, if not centuries, to break down and releases harmful toxins as it does.
 Mismanaged waste injures and kills our wildlife and spreads disease among the communities where it’s dumped or left uncollected.